 Under Florida law, theft is defined as taking the property of another without their knowledge or consent.
-Theft encompasses a wide array of criminal offenses in Florida and are charged as either petty theft or grand theft.
-Being charged with theft might not seem like a major crime, but consequences in Florida can be severe, and can have major impacts on your future.
+Theft encompasses a wide array of criminal offenses in Florida and is charged as either petty theft or grand theft.
+Being charged with theft might not seem like a major crime, but the consequences in Florida can be severe and can have major impacts on your future.
 It’s important to understand the intricacies of the law when facing theft charges.

 Elements of Theft Under Florida Law

 To prove theft under Florida Statute 812.014, the prosecutor must prove beyond a reasonable doubt: